vinayakkankanwadi/CarND-Advanced-Lane-Lines/README.md

 Overview
 ---
-In this project, we will build a software pipeline to identify the lane boundaries in a video from a front-facing camera on a car.
+In this project, we will build a software pipeline to detect lane lines on videos through advance techniques such as color transforms, gradients, perspective transform and fitting polynomial.

 Goals
 ---